ooddle

 The Science Behind Diaphragm-Pelvic Floor Coordination

 The diaphragm and pelvic floor are anatomically and functionally linked through the core canister, which also includes the deep abdominal and back muscles.
 Research-backed work in pelvic health physical therapy shows that breath retraining is foundational.
 Squeezing alone, without breathing, often increases tension rather than strength.
+Pelvic floor physical therapists treat breath as the first lever, not the last.

 Tense pelvic floors are common in adults under chronic stress.
 The fix is rarely more squeezing.
 It is usually more breathing.
+The system works by coordination, not isolated strength.
+A pelvic floor that cannot relax cannot contract well either.
+Training relaxation through breath improves both ends of the range.

 How to Do It (Step by Step)

 1. Lie on your back, knees bent, feet flat.
 Hands on lower belly.
+Head supported with a small pillow if needed.

 2. Inhale through the nose for four counts.
 Feel the belly rise and the pelvic floor soften and lengthen.
+The lengthening sensation is subtle, like a gentle drop.

 3. Exhale through pursed lips for six counts.
 Feel the belly fall and the pelvic floor gently rise.
+Do not actively squeeze.
+The rise should feel like a release of the lengthening.

 4. Do not force the floor to contract on exhale.
 Let it rise naturally.
+Forced squeezing on top of the breath defeats the coordination work.

-5. Repeat for three to five minutes.
+5. Repeat for three to five minutes daily.
+Consistency matters more than session length.

 6. Build to seated and standing versions over weeks.
+Real life happens upright.

 Common Mistakes